wtistang/LibertyGettingStarted-Lab/README_ori.md

     As you can see, Liberty created a certificate and placed it into the SSL key file **"wlp/usr/servers/defaultServer/resources/security/key.p12"**.

 6. Liberty used the variable **keystore_password** to secure the keystore.
-As you did not define a value for the variable keystore_password, Liberty generated a password and stored it in the **server.env** file.
-In Visual Studio, open the **server.env** file to see the keystore password.
+As you did not define a value for the variable keystore_password, Liberty generated a password and stored it in the file **server.env**.
+In Visual Studio, open the file **server.env** to see the keystore password.
 Your password will likely look different as it has been generated randomly.

     <kbd>![image107](./images/media/image107.png)</kbd>

-    Close the **server.env** file.
+    Close the file server.env.

-7. To make it more visible where the keystore password comes from, add the following definition to the **server.xml** file:
+7. To make it more visible where the keystore password comes from, add the following definition to the server.xml file:

         <keyStore id="defaultKeyStore" password="${keystore_password}" />